UserXGnu/siv/Readme.md

 	$ ./dependencies.sh 	#At the root of the project file system.

-It will detect whether you are running archlinux or ubuntu, and automatically choose by then, how to install all required dependencies.
+It will detect whether you are running archlinux, debian or ubuntu, and automatically choose by then, how to install all required dependencies.